partners-ai-quickstart/.github/profile/README.md

-HowTo for Red Hat Parnter looking at building an AI quickstart
+HowTo for Red Hat Parnters looking at building an AI quickstart